billrive/billrive/README.md

 Setting up Application Server and the Database:
 -	The conf folder from the repository has all the configuration files needed for this project.
 -	Tomcat:
 To setup your Tomcat environment, replace your conf/server.xml and conf/context.xml with their equivalents in this repository (conf/tomcat folder).
 Use the conf/billrive.sql to populate your MySQL database.
-Match the connection details with that of those in conf/context.xml
+Match the connection details with that of those in conf/context.xml.
+Also execute the database script in 'billrive-service/src/test/resources/billrive-test.sql' to populate the database used for running the Tests.

 Debugging in Tomcat:
 Starting Tomcat in Debug mode from Netbeans doesn't work.